U.S. will move forward with reopening its Palestinian mission in Jerusalem -Blinken | Law-Order

 - United States

-Washington plans to press ahead with its plan to reopen the U.S. consulate in Jerusalem as part of efforts to deepen ties with Palestinians, U.S. Secretary of State Antony Blinken said on Wednesday following a meeting with his Israeli and United Arab Emirates counterparts.
+The Biden administration plans to press ahead with its plan to reopen the U.S. consulate in Jerusalem as part of efforts to deepen ties with Palestinians, U.S. Secretary of State Antony Blinken said on Wednesday.
+Blinken reiterated his pledge to move toward re-establishing the consulate, which had traditionally been a base for diplomatic outreach to the Palestinians before it was closed by President Joe Biden's predecessor, Donald Trump, in 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)